p5-search-engine

 .

-Enclose each search result summary in <div class="doc_summary">
+Within each search result, enclose each result summary in <div class="doc_summary">

 .
-If the summary for a document is not in the database, show “No summary available”.
+If the summary for a document in the database is empty, show “No summary available”.

 If there are no search results, display <div class="no_results">No search results found!</div>